jdohertydev/maison_lavaux/README.md

     Flexibility for users to edit their existing reviews instead of submitting multiple entries.

 This enhancement improves application stability and ensures fair and clean review management for all users.

+README Update: Dynamic Tab Title Feature
+Dynamic Tab Titles for Improved User Engagement

+The dynamic tab title feature is designed to enhance user retention and engagement by changing the browser tab's title when a user navigates away.
+This subtle reminder can help draw users back to your site, which is particularly valuable for e-commerce platforms where attention and retention are critical to increasing conversions.
+How It Works

+    Visibility Detection: The feature leverages the visibilitychange event, which detects when a browser tab becomes hidden (inactive) or visible (active).
+    Title Change: When the tab is hidden, the page title changes to a predefined message (e.g., "Come back soon! 🛍️").
+When the user returns to the tab, the original title is restored.

+Code Implementation

+The functionality is implemented in a separate JavaScript file for modularity and ease of maintenance.

+// Save the original title
+let originalTitle = document.title;

+// Listen for visibility change events document.addEventListener("visibilitychange", function () {
+    if (document.hidden) {
+        // Change the title when the tab is inactive document.title = "Come back soon! 🛍️";
+    } else {
+        // Restore the original title when the tab is active again document.title = originalTitle;
+    }
+});

+This script is stored in static/js/dynamic_title.js and included site-wide through the base.html template:

+{% block extra_js %}
+    <script src="{% static 'js/dynamic_title.js' %}"></script>
+{% endblock %}

+Why This Feature Is Useful

+    Improved Retention: Reminds users to return to your site, reducing the chances of them forgetting or abandoning their session.
+    Increased Conversions: Helps bring users back to their shopping cart or browsing session, potentially boosting sales.
+    Subtle and Non-Intrusive: Does not disrupt the user experience and only displays a message when the user leaves the tab.
+    Engaging Messaging: Allows creative and personalized messages, such as "Don’t forget your cart!" or "We miss you already!"

+By implementing this feature, your e-commerce site can stay top-of-mind for users and encourage them to re-engage, fostering better retention and conversion rates.